 Byte Offset Bits In/Out Name Description 00h 63:12 In GCTX_PADDR Bits 63:12 of the sPA of the guest context page.
 11:0 - - Reserved.
 Must be zero.
 08h 63:0 In ID_BLOCK_PADDR sPA of the ID block.
 Ignored if ID_BLOCK_EN is 0.
 10h 63:0 In ID_AUTH_PADDR sPA of the authentication information of the ID block.
 Ignored if ID_BLOCK_EN is 0.
-18h 63:2 - - Reserved.
+18h 63:3 - - Reserved.
 Must be zero.
+2 In VCEK_DIS Indicates that the VCEK is disabled for this guest.
 1 In AUTH_KEY_EN Indicates that the author key is present in the ID authentication information structure.
 Ignored if ID_BLOCK_EN is 0.
-0 In ID_BLOCK_EN Indicates that the ID block is present.
+0 In ID_BLOCK_EN Indicates that the ID block and the ID authentication information structure are present.
 20h 255:0 In HOST_DATA Opaque host-supplied data to describe the guest.
 The firmware does not interpret this value.